gerald-guiony/ESPWiFiServersExtension/examples/RemoteDeviceStatus/Readme.md

 # RemoteDeviceStatus

+## Detect wake from standby mode for electronic devices

 RemoteDeviceStatus is an application that uses an ESP8266 WiFi chip to indicate whether a device has power.
 Particularly useful if the device has its USB ports powered when waking up from standby mode.